ekdahl/webtrees-github-theme/README.md

 * Light high contrast

 ## Installation
-Download the code and unzip the files in a folder called github-webtrees-theme inside the modules_v4 folder of your webtrees installation.
+Download the code and unzip the files in a folder called webtrees-primer-theme inside the modules_v4 folder of your webtrees installation.

 ## Primer references
 * [Primer Design System](https://primer.style/)